Terry Corbell, The Biz Coach

 Consider these typical situations:

-To create profits with strategic planning in a competitive marketplace and business adversity, here’s business advice to eliminate fear and create luck:
+To create profits with strategic planning in a competitive marketplace and business adversity, here’s how to eliminate fear and create luck:

 Create balance with an analysis and strategic plan.
 Don’t go overboard in planning, but look at your role in capitalizing on your strengths and weaknesses and identify opportunities and threats.
 Your best plans can go awry but you can minimize any challenges with the right amount of reflection for the performance of both you and your business, and execute with courage.